m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 ## Cache Coherence and Atomics
 Let's consider a scenario in which we have two CPUs.
 Each CPU needs to perform an atomic operation concerning `X`, and both CPUs have a reference to `X` present in their caches.

-When an atomic instruction is performed against the a cached value of `X` on one CPU, it is really challenging to know whether or not an atomic instruction will be attempted on the cached value of `X` on another CPU.
+When an atomic instruction is performed against the cached value of `X` on one CPU, it is really challenging to know whether or not an atomic instruction will be attempted on the cached value of `X` on another CPU.
 We obviously cannot have incoherent cache references between CPUs: this will affect the correctness of our applications.

 Atomic operations always bypass the caches and are issued directly to the memory location where the particular target variable is stored.